Kenneth Buchanan: Military career

-Buchanan, promoted in July 1922 to brevet colonel, went on to become a general staff officer at Northern Command in 1928 and commander of 2nd Infantry Brigade in March 1930.
-After being appointed a Companion of the Order of the Bath in the 1934 New Year Honours, he became General Officer Commanding 42nd (East Lancashire) Infantry Division in March 1934 before retiring in March 1938.
+After being appointed a Companion of the Order of the Bath in the 1934 New Year Honours, he became GOC of the 42nd (East Lancashire) Infantry Division of the Territorial Army (TA) in March 1934.
+He held this position for the next four years until relinquishing command in March 1938 and retiring from the army in March 1938.

 He was appointed a Knight Bachelor in the 1946 New Year Honours for his work as Secretary of the Council of Voluntary War Work during the Second World War.